stefbowerman/z-theme/src/scripts/slate/README.md

-# Z-Theme JavaScript - Slate
+# JavaScript - Slate

-Since Z-Theme is built on top of slate, there are a handful of objects that come attached to the `window.slate` namespace.
+Slate attaches a handful of objects to the `window.slate` namespace.
 These objects have already been documented by the Slate team on [their website](https://shopify.github.io/slate/js-examples/), which you should have a look at before moving on.

 In keeping with their code convention, any module scripts that are independent of specific templates or sections should be attached to `window.slate` for consumption by theme code.
-In building Z-Theme, we have added and modified several properties of this namespace which are documented below.
+In building this, we have added and modified several properties of this namespace which are documented below.

 ## Modules

-In building Z-Theme, we have added (or added to) the following modules:
+We have added (or added to) the following modules:

 - [Ajax Cart](#ajax-cart)
 - [Ajax MailChimp Form](#ajax-mailchimp-form)